 No your eyes aren't playing tricks

-Prominent among these options are the orange and green status menu dots that light up whenever a native or third-party app uses the device’s microphone or camera.
+Prominent among these options is the orange or green status menu dot that lights up whenever a native or third-party app uses the device’s microphone or camera.
 Both indicators act as a deterrent against apps listening in or spying on you without you knowing.
 Sometimes, however, these dots may show up but fail to disappear from the status bar.

 The list of solutions below should help you fix this issue on the iPhone.
 Before you dive in, though, it’s best to know how each colored indicator works.

 How the Orange and Green Status Indicators Work

 The orange dot denotes an active microphone on the iPhone, while the green dot signals a live front or back camera.
 Both colored dots only show up when you perform an action within an app that requires access to the microphone or camera—e.g., recording an audio message or taking a selfie in the Messages app.

 Due to the privacy-related benefits of both indicators, your iPhone does not offer an option to deactivate them.
 However, they do disappear when an app stops using the microphone or camera—e.g., ending a phone call or quitting the Camera app to the Home screen.

 Your iPhone also allows you to identify an app that uses (or just used) the microphone or camera by bringing up the Control Center.

 If the orange or green dot fails to disappear and shows up continuously, you’re likely dealing with an app or system-related bug or glitch.
 However, on a serious note, it could also hint at a privacy-invasive app.

 Fixes for Orange/Green Dot on iPhone Not Going Away

 The following fixes and suggestions should help you remove a stuck orange or green dot from the iPhone’s status bar.